ayatokura/ai-openscale/getting-started.md

 ## Viewing insights in the application monitor
 {: #wos-open-config-appmon-insights}

 To view insights into the business application - performance of business KPIs and their correlation with deployed models, open the {{site.data.keyword.aios_short}} **Insights dashboard**.
 Each application displays as a tile.
-The tour configured an application called **Credit Risk Model Application**, as shown in the following screen capture:
+The tour configured an application called **GermanCreditRiskModel**, as shown in the following screen capture:

 ![an application tile that shows loan application KPIs](images/wos-insights-dashboard-application-monitors-tile.png)